Historically buying a home in the winter meant you faced less competition and selling your home in the winter meant it might sit on the market longer.

 Winter is traditionally a slow time for real estate.
-There are generally fewer homes available and with a limited number of people looking, buyers often found themselves in a position where they have more leverage and options for negotiations on home prices.
-In Bozeman, we have been having supply and demand issues for several months and most do not see this changing as the temperatures cool.
-With current market demands and lack of inventory, we anticipate the busy season in Bozeman to continue into the winter.
+There are generally fewer homes available and with a limited number of people looking, buyers often found themselves in a position where they had more leverage and options for negotiations on home prices.
+In Bozeman, we continue to have supply and demand issues and do not see this changing much as the temperatures cool.
+With current market demands and a lack of inventory, we anticipate a busy season in Bozeman to continue into the winter.
 We did see a seasonal slow down this past fall, however, after the holidays we anticipate it to get going again!

-Buyer fatigue is very real, ask anyone who has been trying to buy a home in Bozeman these past 5 months.
+Buyer fatigue is very real, ask anyone who has been trying to buy a home in Bozeman this past year.
 With tough competition, multiple offers on most homes, and losing out to cash offers, it's understandable that buyers find it hard to keep up.
-There will probably be a handful of buyers that will take a break from our crazy market for a few months and wait until inventory picks up again in the spring.
-This could potentially create a friendlier buyers-market for the winter.
+There are a handful of buyers that will take a break from our crazy market for a few months and wait until inventory picks up again in the spring.
+This could potentially create a friendlier buyers market for the winter.
 The one thing to consider in Bozeman is we are still getting new crops of buyers each week so a big slow down like we normally see this time of year, probably won't happen.

 With home prices in Bozeman increasing at the current rate, there is an urgency that if you wait until spring the prices will get too high.
 In winter we traditionally see home prices stabilize.
 This winter, most agree we will continue to see appreciation.
 With a lack of inventory, it seems each home that comes on the market is selling for a couple more thousand than the last.
 With this in mind, buying during the winter could be a better option than waiting.